 Malaysia My Second Home Statistics

 For example, large segments of the population in Malaysia are Muslim, Chinese and Indian.
-Therefore, many applicants have countries of origin with similar characteristics.
+Therefore, many applicants have countries of origin with similar cultural characteristics.

 MM2H Approval Chart